 As of January 13, 2021, a total of $62,273 was distributed to students under Section 18004(a)(1) of the CARES Act.

-An estimated 82 students are eligible to participate in programs under Section 484 in Title IV of the Higher Education Act of 1965 and thus eligible to receive Emergency Financial Aid Grants to students under Section 18004(a)(1) of the CARES Act.
-Of the 82 eligible students, 66 students are participating in the CARES Act program.
+An estimated 82 students were eligible to participate in programs under Section 484 in Title IV of the Higher Education Act of 1965 and thus eligible to receive Emergency Financial Aid Grants to students under Section 18004(a)(1) of the CARES Act.
+Of the 82 eligible students, 66 students, to date have participating in the CARES Act program.

 Methods used to determine which students receive Emergency Financial Aid Grants and how much they would receive under Section 18004(a)(1) of the CARES Act are as follows:

 2. Other Financial Aid received